nsquared-team/draw-attention/readme.txt

 - Ability to create more than 1 interactive image
 - Unlimited number of highlightable areas for each image
 - 20 preset color schemes
-- Custom layout options (change position of more info box or use a lightbox)
+- Custom layout options (change position of more info box or use a lightbox or a tooltip)

 == Screenshots ==
 1. Draw your highlightable areas right in the dasbhoard
 2. Site visitors can click to learn more about your highlighted areas
 3. Upload a floor plan and show detail photos for each room
-4. Customize the colors and appearance of the highlighted areas
+4. Customize the colors and appearance of the highlighted areas 5.
-5.

 == Changelog ==

-= BETA =
+= 1.4 =
+* New: Ability to link an area to a URL (instead of showing more info)
+* New: Added Visual/WYSIWYG editor to area descriptions (more info box)
 * Improved: Usability on mobile phones and touch devices
 * Improved: Portuguese translation
 * Fixed: Preview not working in some cases